grosilho/SK-mROCK/README.md

 ## Install
 For compilation, [eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page), and [GetPot](https://github.com/loumalouomega/getpot-cpp) are needed.
-However, if the code has been downloaded with `git clone ...`, then compatible versions of `eigen` and `GetPot` are cloned automatically by the makefile.
+However, they're already added as submodules.
+Hence, if the code has been downloaded with `git clone ...`, then compatible versions of `eigen` and `GetPot` are cloned automatically by the makefile.
 Hence, the following command will download the dependencies and compile the code:

 > mkdir build && cd build && cmake -S .. -B . && make

 Run the code from the ``build`` directory as
 > ./MultirateIntegrators ARGS_LIST

-For the `ARGS_LIST`, see the next section.
+For examples, see the next section.

 ## Run
 For the full list of arguments use the `--help` option or check out the [`ARGS_LIST.md`](ARGS_LIST.md) file, here we just provide some examples.

-Three types of simulations can be run:
+Six problems are already hard-coded into the executable.
+For each one, three types of simulations can be run:

 1. Compute only one sample of the solution,
 2. Compute several samples of the solution and do some statistics.
 If a reference solution is provided then the results are compared.